InternetHealthReport/ihr-website/src/views/charts/global/README.md

 ## Step 1: Alarms Metadata and Data Source Setup

-1. Open the AggregatedAlarmsController.js file.
+1. Open the `AggregatedAlarmsController.vue` file.
 2. Add the alarms metadata information for the "outages" data source under the `Alarms info` section:
 ```javascript
 // Alarms info in AggregatedAlarmsController